Updated October 2022

 4. You must officially defer if you can't show up on exam day

 Candidates cannot simply not show up to their booked licensing exam.
-You must officially request to defer writing the exam, at least 5 days before the exam date.
+You must officially request to defer writing the exam at least five days before the exam date.
 If you do not follow this procedure, your registration fee will not be refunded.

 In cases where the exam is missed due to a medical emergency, candidates must submit a Medical Absence Form within 10 business days after the exam sitting (and once approved, a refund will be granted).